abhishek-isentia/Competency-Test/Groovy-Grails-Dev-Test.md

 ## Details

-- Write a web application built using Groovy, Grails, and MongoDB
+- Write a web application built using Groovy, Grails, MongoDB, and RabbitMQ
 - On page load the applications should render a search box.
 - The user should be able to enter a keyword or hashtag in a search box and click on a search button
 - The app should return the relevant Tweets without page load